 They were both great, chatting away and making me feel comfortable the entire way up.
 The stairclimber took around twenty minutes to climb the stairs, but it didn’t feel that long.
 I think Tom and Claire being so nice and chatting to me made the experience easier and relaxed.

 The accessibility area is on the second floor with 52 steps between the two floors.
-Each landing Tom would manoeuvre the stairclimber and line it up with the next set of stairs.
+On each landing, Tom would manoeuvre the stairclimber and line it up with the next set of stairs.
 I felt completely secure and the headrest helped support my head when tilted back.

 Once at the top of the stairs, Tom unclipped the belts and held my shoulders back while I drove off the stairclimber to save me from falling forward because I don’t have any trunk control.

-The stairclimber can look a little scary to some people, but I honestly thought it was great and not as daunting as it looks.
-It is amazing Albert Hall Manchester have the stairclimber to enable wheelchair users to access the building and attend gigs.
+The stairclimber can look a little scary to some people, but it wasn’t as daunting as it looks.
+Albert Hall Manchester has the stairclimber to enable wheelchair users to access the building and attend gigs.

 There are so many listed buildings that we haven’t been able to attend because there is no lift.
 It would be fantastic if they got a stairclimber like Albert Hall Manchester.

 Barrowland in Glasgow is an example of this.
-There have been countless gigs we’ve missed out on because they aren’t wheelchair accessible.
-They now have a stairclimber but it can only accommodate manual wheelchairs, powered wheelchair users, like myself, still cannot attend.
+There have been countless gigs we’ve missed out on because the venue isn’t wheelchair accessible.
+They now have a stairclimber but it can only accommodate manual wheelchairs.
+Powered wheelchair users, like myself, still cannot attend.

 Accessible Seating at Albert Hall Manchester